patilanec/aura-grow/README.md

 # Aura Grow

+AdEx AURA powered educational dapp that visualizes how time and interest shape your crypto growth.

-A tiny educational app that visualizes compound vs simple interest growth using your wallet balance as the initial principal.
+Aura Grow is an educational dapp that demonstrates the power of compound interest using real data from the AdEx AURA API.
+It fetches your total wallet balance and uses it as the starting point to simulate how time and interest rates affect long-term growth.

+Leveraging AdEx AURA insights, it demonstrates how small changes in interest rates can compound into substantial gains over time.

 ## Features

 - **Web3 Wallet Connection**: Connect directly with popular wallets (MetaMask, Coinbase Wallet, WalletConnect)
 - **Auto Wallet Sync**: Automatically updates when you switch accounts in your connected wallet
 - **Wallet Integration**: Fetches total USD balance from AdEx AURA API using any EVM address or ENS name
-- **Interactive Scenarios**: Compare compound vs simple interest across different rates (3%, 6%, 10%) and time periods (1-10 years)
+- **Interactive Scenarios**: Explore compound interest growth across different rates (conservative, balanced, aggressive) and time periods (up to 35 years)
 - **Real-time Visualization**: Clean line chart showing growth over time
 - **Smart Caching**: 1-hour cache for API responses to improve performance
 - **Fallback Options**: Manual amount input when API is unavailable